American Eagle Foundation

 A rehabilitated juvenile Bald Eagle is released into the wild.

 The American Eagle Foundation is dedicated to educating the public about Bald Eagles, birds of prey, and the importance of preserving these species for future generations.

 The AEF’s educational outreach ranges from the Wings of America Birds-of-Prey show at Dollywood, to educational programs at schools & veteran facilities across the United States, to appearances at professional and collegiate sporting events, conventions, trade shows and special events throughout the country.
 The organization has successfully performed over 25,000 “free-flight” birds of prey education programs since 1991 using non-releasable trained birds

 Dollywood’s relationship with the AEF and its commitment to helping Eagles has spanned 25 years and still continues.
-The AEF’s Wings of America Bird of Prey show and Eagle Mountain Sanctuary has educated tens of millions of visitors from around the world about Bald Eagles and the importance of protecting and conserving the U.S.A’s living symbol of freedom.
+The AEF’s Wings of America Bird of Prey show and Eagle Mountain Sanctuary has educated tens of millions of visitors from around the world about birds of prey and the importance of protecting and conserving them.